 Fix 5: Change Your Discord Server Region

 Discord has several servers available in different regions.
-If you keep seeing the ‘RTC Connecting’ error when joining a voice channel, make sure that you selected the nearest server for your area.
+If you keep seeing the ‘RTC Connecting’ error when joining a voice channel, make sure that you select the nearest server for your area.

 To do this, follow the step-by-step guide below: